Environment | In harmony with nature

 Bridgestone Nature Reserve (United States)

 Bridgestone Americas (BSAM) celebrated 2018 World Environment Day by donating 2,332 hectares of the Bridgestone Nature Reserve at Chestnut Mountain to The Nature Conservancy in Tennessee (TNC).
-The land is adjacent to more than 6,000 hectares of the Bridgestone/Firestone Centennial Wilderness Area BSAM gifted to the Tennessee Wildlife Resources Agency in 1998 and 2000.
+The land is adjacent to more than 6,000 hectares of the Bridgestone/Firestone Centennial Wilderness Area that BSAM gifted to the Tennessee Wildlife Resources Agency in 1998 and 2000.

 https://www.youtube.com/watch?v=0zHK9qbhkqA